 Your wife cooked some fish for dinner.
 It was good, but now you're trying to clean the dishes.
-You've tried to wash away the smell of the fish, but the smell is still there.
-You say:
+You've tried to wash away the smell of the fish.
+You say this because the smell is still there.

 The only thing about fish is that it's so hard to get rid of the odor.

 Use this expression when you want to complain about something.
 "The thing about ___ is...." introduces an idea that you want to complain about: